chihyang/eopl3/ch05/README.md

 What is a *snapshot* for our interpreter?
 At any time, we either evaluate an expression, apply or continuation, or get a *FinalAnswer*.
-So at any time, the continuation could be composed of one of the following:
+So at any time, the snapshot could be composed of one of the following:

 * an expressed value
 * an expression, an environment and a continuation